 To secure financing

-A detailed business plan becomes a crucial tool when seeking financing from banks or investors for your edible seaweeds farm.
+A detailed business plan becomes a crucial tool when seeking financing from banks or investors for your edible seaweed farm.

 Investing and lending to small businesses are very risky activities given how fragile they are.
 Therefore, financiers have to take extra precautions before putting their capital at risk.